 Some folks like to use the term “manual” to distinguish human performed tasks from automated ones, but again if you do so, please don’t.

 The general definition for the term manual testing, to new testers and non-testers is – some sort of low-cost incompetent human activity of following scripts that is a legacy from a long time ago.
 If you don’t trust me, there’s million examples all around us, in the testing community, just listen to people speaking if they are manual or automation testers or how to move from the first to the other, to be more efficient.
-If you are interested on my position on the question about manual testing, take a look here.
+If you are interested on my position on the question about manual testing, take a look here. - Analogically, there’s no test automation – if we want to be precise, we don’t automate testing.
+We automate tasks, certain tasks that are part of testing, that’s true, you can also find the term “automated checking” or “automation in testing” all of these make sense, but we don’t automate the full process and performance of testing.

 “Automated testing” is another term that screws up everyone, giving the false impression automation is some sort of superior form of testing and any tester should be automator, otherwise they suck.
 Wrong, automation is simply a different type of testing and it’s equally important as exploration, as creating good test scripts, good bug reports, etc.